marjowolff/hackarburer---Virtual-Waiting-Room/README.md

  - a virtual queue which shows user's turn among the patients and user's webcam
  - the first counter recalls how many people are scheduled before the user
- - the second counter is an estimated wating time which calculates wating time
+ - the second counter is an estimated waiting time which calculates waiting time
  - a chatbot confirming personal information and asking basic check up questions

 <img src="/public/img/8.png" alt="virtual waiting room" style="width:200px heigth:auto"/>